dmbarbour/wikilon/docs/AwelonLang.md

         for E : S (A + B) → S', where E observes argument E => [[inL] b E] [[inR] b E] if

 Whether this is a worthy transform must be determined heuristically, based on whether it results in useful simplifications and avoids the problem of exponential expansion.
 It may be that several condition values must be partially evaluated before we encounter useful reductions, each one doubling the amount of code until reductions begin.

-Loop unrolling optimizations are viable using the same principle as sum types.
-They may benefit from specialization.
+Loop unrolling optimizations are viable using the same principle.

 ## Interpretation